Cairo-Data-Science-Club-CDC/World-data-analysis/docs/01_world_population.md

 Few patterns pop-out.
 Sub-Saharan Africa and Middle East & North Africa show the largest region-specific growth.
 This large growth took place recently and over a short period.
 Europe had the smallest population at 1960 compared to other years.

 Heatmaps are very useful and scalable to visualize large datasets.
-Neverthelss, for our small dataset, we can use look at the regions population over the years compared to 2021.
+Neverthelss, for our small dataset, we can simply look at the regions population over the years compared to 2021.

 ```r